osohq/oso/new-docs/content/any/project/design-principles.md

 * specific authorization schemes
 * rigid network-based interfaces

-You can adapt oso to meet even the most complex authorization requirements, because you extend the built-in system to encapsulate them, and then embed the whole engine in your application – extending your application – so that it can make decisions that are intrinsically coupled to the data
+You can adapt Oso to meet even the most complex authorization requirements, because you extend the built-in system to encapsulate them, and then embed the whole engine in your application – extending your application – so that it can make decisions that are intrinsically coupled to the data